Skip to content

 • Required approvals: at least 1–2.

-• Required status checks: CI only (see "Required checks: when each is needed" for rationale; optional: Smoke Install, assay-action-contract-tests, MCP Security, Kernel Matrix).
+• Required status checks: CI, lane-check, and host-capability-check (observed live on 2026-06-11).
+See "Required checks: when each is needed" for rationale; optional: Smoke Install, assay-action-contract-tests, MCP Security, Kernel Matrix.

 • Require branch to be up to date before merging.